-Under common law, information given in confidence should only be passed to a third party with the agreement of the person disclosing it.
-This applies to the student/staff relationship.

-Staff must not, however, offer absolute confidentiality.
-Where there are child protection issues, the member of staff should refer the matter to the designated child protection lead within the School and follow the confidentiality procedures.
-Teachers should make clear the level of confidentiality that can be given before the disclosure is made
+- Under common law, information given in confidence should only be passed to a third party with the agreement of the person disclosing it.
+This applies to the student/staff relationship. - Staff must not, however, offer absolute confidentiality.
+Where there are child protection issues, the member of staff should refer the matter to the designated child protection lead within the School

-- If a student begins to confide any matter involving alleged abuse, whether physical, emotional or sexual, to a member of staff, they should follow the following guidelines: - Don't make any promises to the student. - Stay calm and reassuring. - Explain that you cannot promise to keep what they tell you a secret, in their own interest.
-You may have to inform the Designated Person. - Listen to the students rather than directly question them. - Do not press them for details or ask leading questions. - Ask the student if they have told anyone else. - Write a detailed account, in the student's own words, dated, timed and signed. - Inform the Designated Person and hand them the detailed account as this may be needed as evidence in court. - Assure the student that they have done the right thing and you know how difficult it is to talk about such experiences.
+- If a student begins to confide any matter involving alleged abuse, whether physical, emotional or sexual, to a member of staff, they should follow the following guidelines: - > Don't make any promises to the student. - Stay calm and reassuring. - Explain that you cannot promise to keep what they tell you a secret, in their own interest.
+You may have to inform the Designated Person. - > Listen to the students rather than directly question them. - > Do not press them for details or ask leading questions. - > Ask the student if they have told anyone else. - > Write a detailed account, in the student's own words, dated, timed and signed. - Inform the Designated Person and hand them the detailed account as this may be needed as evidence in court. - Assure the student that they have done the right thing and you know how difficult it is to talk about such experiences.